 It is very secure, durable, and has nothing sticking out of the ground to trip you.

 Want to make your own?

 If you fancy creating your tent pegs using a knife and some small branches, then read this post.

 Sometimes, you can't use a Tent Peg

 In some situations, you cannot use a tent peg.

-If you are surrounded by rocks, then you’ll need to use the rocks to secure your guy lines or edges of your tent.
+If rocks surround you, you'll need to use the rocks to secure the guy lines or edges of your tent.
 This is not that easy.

-If you are pitching on sand then anchor to strong bags full of sand, or create an anchor for your guy line and bury it in the sand.
+If you pitch on the sand, anchor to strong bags full of sand, or create an anchor for your guy line and bury it in the sand.